 What are your favorite places in Thailand to go snorkeling?
 Comment below!

 Welcome to Angkor Wat!
-In this travel vlog, we take a guided tour of the ancient temple of Angkor Wat in Cambodia and photograph the temple.
+In this travel vlog, we take a guided weekend trip to the ancient temple of Angkor Wat in Cambodia and photograph the temple.
 Like most magnificent sights, we were not the only ones there.
-In fact, crowds can reach the thousands during this time.
+In fact, crowds can reach the thousands.
 So be sure to come prepared.
-Here is how to photograph the temple like a pro.
+Here is how to photograph the temple like a pro during a weekend trip.

 Behind the scenes video: